DSR-RHIT/me447-visualizing-data/cm/cm301-report-display-reqts.md

   - Sample line graph: dataset name
-  - [Sample bar graph: Borderline personality disorder](../resources/bipolar-disorder-bar-chart.png) and the most common co-occuring disorders.
+  - [Sample bar graph: Borderline personality disorder](../resources/bipolar-disorder-bar-chart.png) and the most common co-occurring disorders.
 One quantitative variable, one categorical variable with 8 levels, 8 observations, one of which has a range (self-injury, 55–85%).